TJDiamonds123/wazzu-checkers-trio/README.md

 ## Controls

-* Click a piece to select it, then click a valid tile to move
+* Click a piece to select it, then click a valid square to move.
+On the menu screen are green and red rectangles.
+Press the red button to quit and the green button to start the game.

 ## Setup Instructions